In this article we discuss free CAD software for makers.

 The reason is pretty simple.
 They are driven by shareholder value.
 If a solution – such as 123d Catch, which used to be another free Autodesk software doesn’t contribute to the companies profit targets it will no longer be offered for free.
 If you feel uncomfortable with putting all your eggs in one basket given that the rent for this basket might be a few hundred bucks going forward have a look at FreeCAD.

-As Blender and Inkscape, FreeCAD is open source software.
+As Blender and Inkscape, FreeCAD is open source software — so a true “free” CAD solution (free as in freedom – not as in free beer).
 That means you can download and modify the source code of the software.
 Even if the website closes down you will always be able to use the software and adopt it to your needs.